seanmcg93/Sensor_data_collection/README.md

 ## Project Structure
 - `src/`: Contains the source code for the web application.
 - `public/`: Contains public assets and the main HTML file.
-- `database/`: Contains the SQLite3 database file (if included) and migration scripts.
+- `database/`: Contains the PostgreSQL database file (if included) and migration scripts.
 - `README.md`: Project overview and setup instructions.

 ## Contribution